 Post a Completed Rental Home

 If you have a renovation project going on, you must wait till its completion.
 You can’t promote a property where a lot of areas are still undergoing maintenance.
+Make sure your whole property looks great, from the inside to the curb appeal.

 Some renters would not feel comfortable looking at an unfinished rental and would rather rent in a space where everything is organized and looking ready to be lived in.
 Ensure that you also present an immaculately clean rental home to prospective tenants.
 Posting video tours of your completed rental is a great way to show off all your hard work!